Abecedarium: Non-Latin alphabets

+Runic abecedaria are found both in manuscripts, and rune-row inscriptions, such as the Kylver stone (c.
+375–470 CE) and Seax of Beagnoth (c.
+10th century CE).
+They typically begin with ᚠᚢᚦ (fuþ), followed by runes that vary based on the writing systems being used, be it Elder Fuþark, Anglo-Frisian Fuþorc, Younger Fuþark or Medieval Fuþork.

 Some abecedaria include obsolete letters that are not otherwise attested in inscriptions.
 For example, abecedaria in the Etruscan alphabet from Marsiliana (the Tuscan town) include the letters B, D, and O, which indicate sounds not present in the Etruscan language and are therefore not found in Etruscan inscriptions.
 Others, such as those known from Safaitic inscriptions, list the letters of the alphabet in different orders, suggesting that the script was casually rather than formally learned.

 Some abecedaria found in the Athenian Agora appear to be deliberately incomplete, consisting of only the first three to six letters of the Greek alphabet, and these may have had a magical or ritual significance.
 A deliberately incomplete abecedarium found at Hymettos in Attica may have been a votive offering.

+Hebrew abecedaria are known from ancient Judea and Galilee.
+They are attested on ostraca of various types at multiple sites from the late Second Temple period and during the Jewish revolts, including the city of Jerusalem, the palace-fortresses of Masada and Herodium, and small sites such as Khirbet Qana and Qumran.
+Two parchment fragments were found in a refuge cave at Wadi Murabba'at.
+Another example, a graffito, was found in an underground hiding complex at Al-Dawayima near Amatzia, associated with the Bar Kokhba Revolt (132–136 CE); its discoverers suggested that it may have served an apotropaic (protective) magical function for Jews hiding there.
+The use of Hebrew alphabetic sequences in Jewish magical contexts continued into later periods, being attested on a late-antique amulet and incantation bowls, and in a magical formula preserved in the Cairo Geniza.